iqrasafdarr/MedVisionAI/README.md

 These results demonstrate strong performance on the evaluated held-out dataset.

+However:

-However, they should **not** be interpreted as evidence of clinical generalization or clinical diagnostic accuracy.
+> **These results should not be interpreted as evidence of clinical diagnostic accuracy or clinical generalization.**

+Performance can change substantially under different datasets, scanners, acquisition protocols, and patient populations.

 ---